Python-GIS-book/site/source/part2/chapter-08/md/01-spatial-network-analysis.md

   - Shortest path from A to all destinations
   - Identifying Connected components
   - Analysing centrality (betweenness, etc.)
+- Other uses of graphs - morphology, spatial weights, etc.

 This section focuses on spatial networks and learning how to construct a routable directed graph for `networkx` library that can be used to find a shortest paths along the given street network based on travel times or distance by given transport mode (e.g. car or cycling).
 Finding a shortest path from A to B using a specific street network is a very common problem in GIS that has many practical applications.